 How to install door hinges

-Door hinges should be installed properly and positioned correctly as this is the main thing that supports the door and prevent it from breaking on the ground.
+Door hinges should be installed properly and positioned correctly as this is the main thing that supports the door and prevents it from breaking on the ground.

 The most popular door hinges in Australia

 The most popular type of hinge for interior doors in Australia is the butt hinge.
 They’re constructed by two matching leaves of metal connected with a pin.
-The one part of the hinge is attached to the door jamb with screws and the other one is attached to the door.
+One part of the hinge is attached to the door jamb with screws, and the other one is attached to the door.

 The butt hinge is manufactured in numerous types of metals – from stainless steel to brass and copper.